rafiqahzara/weather-app-v2/README.md

 ## .env Setup [IMPORTANT]

+* To setup .env file first before run the application
-Create .env file in the root of the repository and add OpenWeatherMap API key under following format:
+* Create .env file in the root of the repository and add OpenWeatherMap API key under following format:

 ```sh
 VITE_OPENWEATHER_API_KEY=your_api_key
 ```
+* This is to prevent token exposure on GitHub

 ### Compile and Hot-Reload for Development